Detecting non halting programs

 Floyd's tortoise and hare algorithm is a well-known solution to a well-known job interview problem, "how to detect if there's a loop on a linked list".
 The algorithm works as follows:

-• Initialize a pair of pointers to the start of a list, one is the hare and one is the turtle.
+- Initialize a pair of pointers to the start of a list, one is the

-• If the hare eventually reaches the end of the list, it has no cycles.
+eventually reaches the end of the list, it has no cycles. - If the

 As I said, this is a well-known algorithm, and you might start to see what it means to our "problem".
 Our program has "states" instead of the "items" of a linked-list, but other from that the mapping is direct.